dyedmagenta/FuzzyProject/README.md

 # FuzzyProject WIP

-Library for arduino to control with fuzzy logic
+Library for arduino with fuzzy logic